 I witnessed the Baker bomb blast from a 40-mm gun tub on the USS Fall River (CA-131), Flagship for the Target Fleet, positioned 10 to 12 miles from the blast.
 For this explosion, it was not necessary to cover our eyes.
 As it turned out, the Baker blast was not only far more dramatic than the Able blast, but it did far more damage.
 Visible to observers were the damage and destruction to the target vessels.
 But invisible were the after effects of the bomb’s poisonous radiation.

-Sixty-three years after Test Baker, I met Don Mozley, one of the NBC reporters on the 25 July radio broadcast from Bikini, at a Broadcast Legends luncheon in the San Francisco Bay Area.
-Don kindly offered to record portions of the audio edition of my book, Learning To Cope With Sight Loss.
+Sixty-three years later, I met Don Mozley of CBS News, one of the on-air reporters at the NBC broadcast.
+We met at a Broadcast Legends luncheon and Don agreed to be the narrator on the audio edition of my new book, Learning To Cope With Sight Loss.
 During a break, Don said, “Bill, do you think your macular degeneration was caused by radiation exposure at Bikini?”

 “Could be,” I said, “but no doctor wants to go there.”